mas-cli/mas/README.md

 </summary>

-`mas get <app-id>…` installs free applications that you haven't yet gotten/"purchased" from the Mac App Store.
+`mas get <app-id>…` installs free applications that you haven't yet gotten/"purchased" from the App Store.

 > The `purchase` alias is currently a misnomer, because it currently can only "purchase" free apps.
 To purchase apps
-> that cost money, purchase them directly in the Mac App Store.
+> that cost money, purchase them directly in the App Store.

 ```console
 $ mas get 497799835